-This is a Veggie Burger created by a carnivore, for carnivores.
+This is a Veggie Burger recipe created by a carnivore, for carnivores.
 It is not a vegetarian burger pretending to be a meat burger, packed with obscure ingredients.
-This is just a flavour packed, juicy vegetarian burger that’s satisfyingly meaty with great texture.
+This is just a flavour packed, juicy veggie patties that’s satisfyingly meaty with great texture!

 A vegetarian burger will never taste like a beef burger.
 So forget trying to fake meat.
 Just make a tasty, meat free burger!

 My idea of a perfect Veggie Burger is one that has less beans* and more veggies, a golden crust on the outside, moist on the inside but not soggy ( <– notorious problem with veggie burgers), with a nice meaty texture.

 It only contains “normal” ingredients and most importantly, it has to be ultra tasty.
 I’m not willing to compromise on deliciousness just because this is meat free.
 It has to be just as tasty in its own right!!!

 The BEST veggie burger gets a flavour boost from mushrooms and parmesan.
 It has a meaty texture and a golden crust!

 * Most Veggie Burgers are quite high in beans, presumably because it’s the easy solution to make a patty with a “meaty” texture that’s moist.
 Vegetables, on the other hand, make burgers mushy as they release moisture when the patty is being cooked.

 The secret to a killer veggie burger Veggie Burger….